ARK-Electronics/polaris-client-mavlink/README.md

 https://github.com/ARK-Electronics/polaris-client-mavlink/blob/cfc8b5ad4350fdedb18006e8ecd1872272c747a0/config.toml#L1-L2

 ### Behavior
-The application waits for a MAVSDK connection.
-Once connected the Polaris client is created and runs asynchronously.
-The received GPS_RAW_INT mavlink messages from the flight controller are converted to ECEF and sent to the Polaris server in order to begin receiving corrections.
-The corrections are binary RTCM3 and are published as GPS_RTCM_DATA MAVLink messages.
+The application waits for a MAVSDK connection and once connected the Polaris client is created and runs asynchronously.
+The received [GPS_RAW_INT](https://mavlink.io/en/messages/common.html#GPS_RAW_INT) mavlink messages from the flight controller are converted from WSG to ECEF and sent to the Polaris server in order to begin receiving corrections.
+The corrections are binary RTCM3 and are published as [GPS_RTCM_DATA](https://mavlink.io/en/messages/common.html#GPS_RTCM_DATA) MAVLink messages.

 ### Build
 Pre-requisites